secondlevel/Diabetic-Retinopathy-Detection/README.md

 # Diabetic-Retinopathy-Detection (Summer Course homework 3)

 This project is to classify people's degree of diabetes through pictures of retinopathy, which is related to [kaggle competition](https://www.kaggle.com/c/diabetic-retinopathy-detection#description).
+All the models in this project were built by pytorch.

-In addition, please refer to the following report link for detailed report and description of the experimental results.
+In addition, please refer to the following report link for detailed report and description of the experimental results. https://github.com/secondlevel/Diabetic-Retinopathy-Detection/blob/main/Experiment%20Report.pdf
-https://github.com/secondlevel/Diabetic-Retinopathy-Detection/blob/main/Experiment%20Report.pdf

 <p float="center">